Frequently asked questions about Privacy, Whatsapp, Telegram and Signal

 “I don’t have anything to hide” is a common argument that I hear everytime I talk to people about privacy.
 When you are saying you don’t have anything to hide, you’re denying privacy to others and you, for now and for the future.
 That is not how it should work.

-Privacy should be the default option for end users or the general public.
-Any information about you should only be accessible to others like big corporations only with your consent and you should be able to opt out of it.
-And law enforcement agencies or governments should be following due deligence if they have to access your data.
+Privacy should be the default option for the end users.
+Any information about you should only be accessible to others like big corporations only with your consent.
+And you should be able to opt out of it.
+Law enforcement agencies or governments should be following due deligence if they have to access your data.
 This is also how it works in the real world, the offline world.
-But currently on your online world, this is happening the other way around so the end users are powerless and gets exploited.
+But currently in online world, this is happening the other way around.
+So the end users are powerless and always gets exploited.